 Ford’s takeover of Jaguar lacked credibility, and the XK needed to change perceptions.
-Fortunately, it did – just.
+Fortunately, it did.

-Now, X100 should never have happened at all.
-When Ford management first crossed the threshold of the Browns Lane plant at the end of 1989, they found Jaguar’s production facilities, procedures and processes were from a previous epoch and would require millions in investment.
-Bill Hayden was Ford’s appointee; a man with all the PR nous, tact and emotional intelligence of a Prince Philip, who famously stated Browns Lane compared unfavourably with AvtoVAZ’s plant in Gorky.
+By rights, X100 should never have happened at all.
+When Ford management first crossed the threshold of the Browns Lane plant at the closing weeks of 1989, they found Jaguar’s production facilities, procedures and processes were from a previous epoch and would require millions in investment.
+Bill Hayden was Ford’s appointee, a man who famously stated Browns Lane compared unfavourably with AvtoVAZ’s car plant in Gorky.
 Trouble was he said it out loud.

-What Jaguar did have however was two major new car programmes, both of which were in hand.
-Particularly so XJ41, the car intended to replace the XJS.
-This advanced design however had become detached from its original concept intent; the victim of politics and project-drift, it was likely doomed well before Hayden swung the axe.
-But without it and its XJ90 saloon sibling, there was nothing in the kitty.
+What Jaguar did have however was a major new car programme, in the form of XJ41, the car intended to replace the XJS.
+This advanced design however had become detached from its original concept intent, the victim of politics and project-drift, it was likely doomed well before Hayden swung the axe.
+But without it and its (seemingly unofficial) XJ90 saloon sibling, there was nothing in the kitty.

-X100 wasn’t a masterpiece, but as a package, particularly given the age limitations of its platform, it provided exactly what Jaguar owners wanted while gaining valuable conquest sales from its German opposition.
+Flawed it might have been, but as a package, particularly given the age limitations of its platform, X100 provided exactly what customers required while gaining valuable conquest sales from its German opposition.
 Furthermore, thanks to the adoption of the XJ40-inspired rear suspension, optional adaptive damping and the considerable step forward in engine technology embodied in Ralph Smith’s quad-cam V8, the XK8 was a world away from the 21-year old XJS in road behaviour – in many respects superior to that of the more expensive (and prettier) Aston DB7.